hoangcuong2011/Good-Papers/Depthwise Separable Convolutions for Neural Machine Translation.md

 An interesting paper to read.
 This can be seen as an "Xception"-like (https://arxiv.org/abs/1610.02357) architecture to NLP in general.
 Understanding Xception requires background of Google's Inception (https://arxiv.org/abs/1409.4842).

-At a high-level, Xception is similar to an extreme verion of Inception modul where 1x1 conv is performed over all the input channels, and convolutions with larger receptive field (e.g. 3x3, or 5x5) performed *independently* over *each of output channels*.
+At a high-level, Xception is similar to an extreme version of Inception modul where 1x1 conv is performed over all the input channels, and convolutions with larger receptive field (e.g. 3x3, or 5x5) performed *independently* over *each of output channels*.
 See this picture http://i.imgur.com/kylzfIQ.png).
 For convenience, let us refer 1x1 conv as pointwise conv, and a larger receptive field conv as depthwise conv.

-This extreme version may give a better performan than the "original" Inception-like
+This extreme version may give a better performance than the "original" Inception-like
 architecture: having multiple different "paths" of convolutions on *all the input channels".
 Each path can be started with a 1x1 or pooling convolution, followed directly by a larger receptive field (e.g. 3x3, or 5x5) convolution (see this http://i.imgur.com/jwYhi8t.png).